EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Related work

+Regression methods typically depend on exogenous reference channels such as EOG, EMG, or ECG \cite{yang2018automatic} to model and eliminate associated noise \cite{klados2011reg}.
+The efficacy of these methods is contingent upon the quality of the reference channels.
+Poor quality or absence of these channels significantly undermines the performance of the regression model.
+Furthermore, many regression methods, especially linear regression, presuppose a linear relationship between the data.
+However, the association between EEG signals and noise is often nonlinear, particularly when noise sources are complex, such as muscle activity or eye movement.
+This complexity necessitates more sophisticated nonlinear models for effective noise removal.

-The Wavelet Transform method \cite{weidong2001eeg} is employed to convert time domain signals into both time and frequency domains.
-This approach is preferred over Fourier transform due to its superior tunable time–frequency tradeoff and capabilities for analyzing non-stationary signals.
-The Wavelet Transform maps the signal to the wavelet domain, utilizing distinct properties and mechanisms of wavelet coefficients generated by signal and noise across different scales \cite{burger2015removal}.
-The primary objective of the method is to eliminate noise-generated wavelet coefficients while maximizing the retention of coefficients originating from real signals.
+The Wavelet Transform method \cite{weidong2001eeg} is used to convert time-domain signals into time and frequency domains.
+This method is favored over the Fourier Transform due to its better tunable time-frequency tradeoff and its capability to analyze non-stationary signals.
+It operates by mapping the signal into the wavelet domain, where distinct properties of wavelet coefficients generated by signal and noise at various scales are utilized \cite{burger2015removal}.
+The primary goal is to eliminate noise-generated wavelet coefficients while preserving those from the actual signals.
+However, this method may lack sensitivity to the specific time-frequency characteristics of the noise in complex EEG signals.

-Traditional methods in EEG signal processing encompass regression modeling and wavelet transform methods.
-However, these methods exhibit drawbacks, particularly when processing complex EEG signals.
-The regression model may face limitations due to the absence of specific exogenous reference channels, and the wavelet transform method may lack sensitivity to the time-frequency characteristics of noise.
-To address these limitations, deep learning methods have emerged as an appealing alternative, leveraging their robust feature learning and representation capabilities, resulting in notable achievements in EEG denoising tasks.
+To overcome these challenges, deep learning methods have become a promising alternative, thanks to their robust feature learning and representation capabilities, achieving significant successes in EEG denoising tasks.

-In the training phase of the deep learning method, we utilize the framework illustrated in Figure \ref{fig1}, where Noisy EEG signal and Noise-free EEG signal form the pairs for training.
-The objective is to model the EEG signal with noise, aiming to produce an output that closely resembles the Noise-free state through the learning of network weight parameters.
-The training initiates with the input of the Noisy EEG signal into the network, generating the corresponding Denoised EEG signal.
-The disparity between this Denoised EEG signal and the actual Noise-free EEG signal is quantified as a loss, computed by the Loss Function.
-The black dashed box in the figure emphasizes the distinction between the signal and the Noise-free EEG signal.

-The black dashed box in the figure delineates the network's inference process.
-During inference, the network directly takes the noisy EEG signal as input and produces the denoised EEG signal as output, bypassing the optimization of weighting parameters.
-This end-to-end inference capability empowers the network to denoise new and unknown EEG signals in practical applications.
-The overarching objective of the entire training process is to achieve noise suppression by optimizing the network parameters, enabling it to extract genuine signal features amidst noise interference.
-Such a design facilitates the network in learning a more efficient representation, subsequently enhancing its denoising performance and providing robust support for real EEG signal processing.